Located in subregion / area: Vallée de la Marne / Grande Vallée de la Marne

 The former Bisseuil commune covers 1003 hectares and counts 645 inhabitants (as of 2013), that are called Bissotiers and Bissotières respectively.

 Since 1 January 2016, Bisseuil is a so-called commune déléguée within the merged commune Aÿ-Champagne, which is of the type commune nouvelle.
 This is a rather new type of merged commune which means that some functions are kept within the communes déléguées, rather than the former communes completely disappearing in the merged commune.
-The new commune was formed by Aÿ, Mareuil-sur-Aÿ, and Bisseuil, and it resulted in 3194 hectares and 5841 inhabitants (as of 2013 in the former communes).
+The new commune was formed by Aÿ, Mareuil-sur-Aÿ, and Bisseuil, and it resulted in 3194 hectares and 5741 inhabitants (as of 2016).
 The town hall of the new commune is located in Aÿ.

 The vineyards in Bisseuil are predominantly south-facing, but not too steep, and with a high proportion of Chardonnay.
 Bisseuil is the only village in the Grande Vallée de la Marne that has more Chardonnay than Pinot Noir in its vineyards.
 I have not been able to figure out the explanation for this, if it is due to the less steep slopes or a difference in soils, or if it is simply is a local tradition.
 The vineyards are located in the northern part of Bisseuil, in the direction of the Montagne de Reims hillside.